 - Try to buy organic foods where possible

 Are You Defrosting Correctly?

 Did you know there are ‘safe’ ways to thaw and defrost food?

-The three safest methods of defrosting food are refrigerator thawing, cold water thawing and microwave thawing; but each method still has its own individual rules for food safety.
+The three safest methods of defrosting food are refrigerator thawing, cold water thawing and microwave thawing; but each method still has its own individual basic hygiene rules for food safety.

 Defrosting food in the refrigerator is the slowest yet safest method.
 Most foods, especially meat, will require a full day to defrost fully so it is best to plan well ahead of time, but some areas of the fridge will defrost food much faster than others.

 A benefit refrigerator or cold room thawing is that produce should remain safe for an extra day or two before cooking, and if you need to refreeze the food, this is safe as long as the food was thawed in the fridge.

 Thawing in cold water is a quicker method than the refrigerator, but it takes more thought and attention.
 You should place food in a leak-proof plastic bag and submerge the bag in cold tap water that will need to be changed every 30 minutes.
 A 3 to 4lb bag of meat would take approximately two to three hours to fully thaw, and once defrosted, food should be cooked immediately.
 If you need to refreeze the food, it must be cooked prior to freezing.